relq-Cybersecurity/project7/README.md

 **.env File** | A file used to store environment variables like database credentials, ports, and domain names in a secure way.

 ```
-You must use
+I used

 Docker Compose.
-Each Docker image must have the same name as its corresponding service.
+Each Docker image  have the same name as its corresponding service.
 Each service has to run in a dedicated container.
 For performance reasons, the containers must be built from either the penultimate stable
 version of Alpine or Debian.
-The choice is yours.
-You also have to write your own Dockerfiles, one per service.
+I also  writed Dockerfiles, one per service.
 The Dockerfiles must
-be called in your docker-compose.yml by your Makefile.
+be called in my docker-compose.yml by your Makefile.

-You then have to set up:
+ **The project is set up according to these points**

 • A Docker container that contains NGINX with TLSv1.2 or TLSv1.3 only.